markbuckle/markbuckle.github.io/README.md

 ```
 - footer

-In the /personal-portfolio, you can run:
+In this portfolio, you can run:

 ### `npm start`